 The trust is not sponsored, endorsed, sold or promoted by SNGI.
 SNGI makes no representation or warranty, express or implied, to the owners of the trust or any member of the public regarding the advisability of investing in securities generally or in the trust particularly or the ability of the S-Network North American Disruptor Index to track the performance of the stock market.
 SNGI's only relationship to the sponsor is the licensing of certain service marks and trade names of SNGI and of the S-Network North American Disruptor Index that is determined, composed and calculated by SNGI without regard to the sponsor or the trust.
 SNGI has no obligation to take the needs of the sponsor or the owners of the trust into consideration in determining, composing or calculating the S-Network North American Disruptor Index.
-SNGI is not responsible for and has not participated in the determination of the timing of, prices at, or quantities of the trust to be issued or in the determination or calculation of the equation by which the trust is to be converted into cash.
+SNGI is not responsible for and has not participated in the determination of the timing of, prices at, or quantities of the trust is to be converted into cash.
 SNGI has no obligation or liability in connection with the administration, marketing or trading of the trust.